E-bikes are becoming more and more popular. Find out about training opportunities.

 More workplaces are setting up e-bike fleets for staff use, whether to get to a meeting across town or to deliver small goods.
 If you're planning such a move, think about:

-- having regular check ups by an e-bike mechanic
+• having regular bike checks by an e-bike mechanic

 Find out more for yourself